Tech

 Apple made waves this week by announcing a $100 million settlement with small app developers who sued the company.
 But despite the changes announced yesterday, nothing is really changing for developers — the App Store is too big and too reliant on in-app purchase fees for that to happen.

-Apple’s settlement includes several new policies that it says “clarif[y]” the App Store’s rules.
+Apple’s settlement that it says “clarif[y]” the App Store’s rules.
 Developers can now contact customers about alternative payment methods using data collected from their app (so long as the notification itself is done outside their apps), which they had previously been barred from doing.
 Apple promises to keep the App Store Small Business Program, which reduces Apple’s revenue cut down to 15 percent for developers who make less than $1 million a year, in its current state for three years.

 The same goes for organizing its search results by “objective characteristics” like downloads, star ratings, and text relevance.
 Developers can set new price points for apps, and Apple promises to give them more information about how appeals work.
 It also plans to publish an annual transparency report about the App Store review process.